 Students should be aware of the financial aid implications of this program, because during the fourth and fifth years, double-degree candidates are governed by MIT’s financial aid policy.
 (See FAQ.)

 MIT COURSES: All students exploring the double-degree program should familiarize themselves with the MIT Bulletin at http://web.mit.edu/catalog/index.html, which contains explanatory sections for every MIT department.

-SCIENCE CORE: All fields at MIT require completion of a sequence in calculus equivalent to Wellesley's MATH 115, 116, and 205; a physics sequence equivalent to Wellesley PHYS 107 and 108, and additional science and laboratory requirements.
-Beginning these courses early in a student’s Wellesley career is a good means of learning about these areas of study and testing her level of interest and achievement.
+SCIENCE CORE: All fields at MIT require completion of a sequence in calculus equivalent to Wellesley's MATH 115, 116, and 205; a physics sequence equivalent to Wellesley PHYS 107 and 108, as well as other requirements.
+Beginning these Wellesley courses early in a student’s Wellesley career is a good means of learning about these areas of study and testing their level of interest and achievement.

 MIT and WELLESLEY DEGREE REQUIREMENTS: A candidate must understand that the program requires the completion of degree requirements at both institutions.
-However, course work at one school may be accepted in fulfillment of requirements at the other.
-A student's foreign language or major course sequence at Wellesley, for example, may fulfill the humanities concentration requirement at MIT.
-This will be evaluated as part of the MIT transfer application process, which includes evaluating Wellesley courses for potential MIT credit.
+However, certain course work at one school may be accepted in fulfillment of requirements at the other.
+See the FAQ for details.

-- become familiar with prospective departments at MIT by talking with faculty members there and by taking at least one course at MIT
+- become familiar with prospective departments at MIT by talking with faculty members there and possibly taking at least one course at MIT

 - review the transfer admission application on the MIT Admission web page

 - complete the Application for Wellesley Support and submit that to Class Dean Alison Black by January 8 of the sophomore year